 Although Tesla no longer includes a panel removal fee, if they were to re-introduce it at a later date, here is how to calculate how much you could save by joining the program: if you stand to save an average of $30 per month from the solar panels, or $360 per year, you’d need to keep the solar panels for about five years to ensure that you break even (by saving enough on electricity bills to offset the cost of the panel removal fee.)

-There are a number of key questions to ask before participating in the Tesla solar rental program:
+There are a number of key questions we encouraged homeowners to ask before participating in the Tesla solar rental program:

 1. What solar equipment is used?